 Piccolo Uovo (Little Egg) does not want to be born because it does not know where it will end up.
 Join Piccolo Uovo for a trip that shows many different types of families, showing all can be a wonderful place to grow up.
 (Book is in Italian)

-The Prince and The Treasure by Jeffery A. Miles
+The Princes and The Treasure by Jeffery A. Miles

 In the magical kingdom of Evergreen, beautiful Princess Elena is suddenly whisked away by an old woman.
 Undefeated champion Gallant and shy bookworm Earnest go on a quest to find “the greatest treasure in the land” so one of them can save and marry the princess.
 Along the way, Earnest and Gallant realize “the greatest treasure in the land” is not what they expected.